All Episodes

 The whole thing.

-We had eighteen angry Democrats that hated Trump, and many of them contributed to Hillary's campaign, and it came out there was no collusion.
+We had 18 angry Democrats that hated Trump, and many of them contributed to Hillary's campaign.

-So they don't I don't hear Russia much anymore.
+So I don't hear Russia much anymore.

 You know, they've given up on that one.

-Uh we have the best and lowest unemployment rate for African Americans, for Asians, for Hispanics.
+We have the best and lowest unemployment rate for African Americans, for Asians, for Hispanics.

 Nobody's ever seen numbers like this.

-We have the the best numbers on living standard for African Americans, the best numbers that we've ever had in history.
+We have the best numbers on living standard for African Americans, the best numbers that we've ever had in history.

 If the other side would have won, we would have gone into a depression.